 No!
 This can’t be happening, dammit!
 I won’t allow it!

 She recalled the small child she once was, fists held tight against a multitude of sexual abuse.
 She wanted to hug the child and tell her everything would be all right.
-In that moment of recognition, the grotesque shape burst and shattered into pieces, each one hissing as it caught fire and fizzled from sight.
-She now knew what she must do.
+In that moment of recognition, the ghost of her fear burst and shattered, each piece hissing as it caught fire and fizzled from sight.
+Accepting her fate, she shrugged her ghostly shoulders.

 Boyfriend and BFF fidgeted in their seats, throwing cursory glances at the door as they anxiously awaited the late arrival of their merciless leader.
-Becca tripped on her way to the podium, as well as over a few words; but none were the result of outside influences.
-This was fortunate, because she could move objects with her mind.
-She surely would have focused on the movie screen and exits, extinguishing all with the rage ignited by her humiliation.
+Becca tripped on her way to the podium, as well as over a few words, but managed to deliver her speech and accept the coveted award.

-But the equipment didn’t burst into flames, catch the heavy stage drapes, travel along the wiring to the back speakers, and set the auditorium ablaze.
+But fortune prevailed.
+The equipment didn’t burst into flames, catch the heavy stage drapes, travel along the wiring to the back speakers, and set the auditorium ablaze.
 The doors didn’t slam shut, seal in billowing smoke, and force frantic captives to gag and wheeze as they gasped for their last breath.
+Instead, everyone lived to enjoy the Halloween festivities.
+No one knew they had escaped an inferno.
+No one knew Becca Carrie White had telekinetic powers.
+No one, that is, except Chris.
+And she wasn’t talking.

 © Tina Frisco 2017